 About us

 Officially formed in 2025, most of us have been birding in and around St Ives for several years ... and some of us, to our eternal regret, much longer than that.
-We're a disparate group of misfits and renegades (like most birders!) who decided that we should move from nodding at each other to actually talking to each other - which led to the formation of a Whatsapp group and sharing sightings to the first Annual St Ives Birders Christmas Dinner!
+We're a disparate group of misfits and renegades (like most birders!) who decided that we should move on from nodding at each other to actually talking to each other, which led to the formation of a Whatsapp group and sharing sightings, which then further led to our first Annual St Ives Birders Christmas Dinner!
 Please help us get to our second dinner by supporting our JustGiving appeal - link below.
 Ah, we're just kidding - although if you WOULD like to donate binoculars, telescopes, money (all major currencies, credit cards, crypto accepted) then let us know!

 Who we are

 We're just a bunch of friendly, knowledgeable people who are happy to share what's around and where to go in the St Ives area.
 If you'd like a personalised "show and tell" - we can do that too!
-Time, work, etc permitting.
+If you cross our palms with silver, we'll tell you what's around and where it is.
+If you just turn up at The Island and ask, we'll tell you anyway.
+We're the ones with binoculars and telescopes.

 What we do

 Despite the frivolous nature of this blog - we are serious about birding.
 We keep detailed sightings logs, share information, and strive to improve our knowledge and skills.
 We want to put St Ives on the map as a destination for seawatching, cetaceans and other wildlife.
-St Ives has always been known as a place to go when the wind is in the right direction - it actually is a lot more than that.
+St Ives has always been known as a place to go but only when the wind is in the right direction.
+It actually is a lot more than that.

 Who we really are